The 7-Step Graphic Design Process For Modern Creative Teams

 Credit: Fabrik Brands

 Balance in graphic design refers to the distribution of visual weight within a composition.
 It creates a sense of equilibrium, making the design feel stable and aesthetic.
-Balance can be achieved through symmetry, where elements are evenly spaced in a mirrored fashion, or through asymmetry, where different values of elements are used to create an overall balance without mirroring.
 The key is to ensure that no single part of the design overpowers the others, leading to a unified and harmonious outcome.

 Contrast